The owners of The Spencer Hotel were able to keep the hotel operational and avoid significant revenue loss during its extensive remediation programme.

 Developing an innovative scaffolding system was critical in delivering the methodology.
 We knew traditional scaffolding would be disruptive, visually unacceptable, and potentially costly if there were delays.
 Brosnan partnered with an engineering firm to lead the design and construction of an innovative series of suspended scaffolds.
 This world-first, two-level, fully enclosed platform solution has the potential to revolutionise the recladding process for high-rise buildings.

-Our Construction Manager, Gavin Smith, was an Innovation Category finalist for the 2021 NZIOB Awards for his role in developing the suspended scaffold.
+Auckland Regional Manager, Gavin Smith, was an Innovation Category finalist for the 2021 NZIOB Awards for his role in developing the suspended scaffold.

 The hanging scaffolding system gave excellent access to all areas of the façade for the remediation process to progress, as per the agreed program in a seamless manner.”